John-Auerbach/VLEO-DSMC/README.md

 This will:
 - Parse raw dump files (part.*.dat, grid.*.dat, surf.*.dat)
-- Save memory-efficient Parquet files (.parquet) in the same directory
-- **Memory Benefits:** Parquet format uses ~60% less RAM than pickle files
+- Save memory-efficient Parquet files (.parquet) in the same directory (uses ~60% less RAM than pickle files)
-- **Large Dataset Support:** Can handle 6GB+ datasets without crashes
+- Can handle 10GB+ datasets without crashes
 - Python analysis scripts automatically use Parquet files for streaming data access

-**Why Parquet?** Large SPARTA simulations can generate 6GB+ of particle data.
-The old pickle format would cause RAM crashes when loading entire datasets.
-Parquet enables streaming access, loading only one timestep at a time, dramatically reducing memory usage.
+Large SPARTA simulations can generate GB of particle data.
+The old pickle format was simpler in that it generated a single usable file for each set of dumps, but would cause RAM crashes when loading entire datasets.
+Parquet enables streaming access, loading only one timestep at a time, which reduces memory usage.

 ## 5. Visualization Scripts